Graduate University Policies

 The objectives of the Master of Accountancy MACC program are:

-1. To attract and retain students from diverse backgrounds with appropriate accounting undergraduate coursework and the abilities necessary for graduate study and subsequent success in the accounting profession.
+1. To attract and retain students from diverse backgrounds with appropriate accounting undergraduate coursework and the abilities necessary for graduate study and subsequent success in the accounting profession as well as in the business world in general.

 2. To provide students an opportunity to pursue concentrations in financial accounting or taxation.

-3. To enhance analytical, team-building, and technological skills; written and oral communication skills; critical thinking, research and problem solving skills that are necessary for lifelong success in the accounting profession.
+3. To enhance analytical, team-building, and technological skills; written and oral communication skills; critical thinking, research and problem solving skills that are necessary for lifelong success in the accounting profession as well as in the business world in general.

 4. To explore contemporary issues relevant to the professional accounting and taxation environment.